ftlabs/ftlabs.github.io/README.md

 * fix http origami+cloudflare+brightcove refs in new posts to use https
 * split posts into content + layout
    * with new layout: wp-post
+* ported some pages (contact-us, jobs) into wp-post layout

 ## ToDo